minlanyu/cs145-site/README.md

 All programs will be subject to automated checking for similarity.
 Any cases of plagiarism will result in an F for the entire course.
 If you have any questions about policies about academic integrity, please talk to the professor.

+### Policy on ChatGPT and generative AI
+ChatGPT and generative AI tools are in general not useful for this course assignments (reviews and project reports).
+The default is that such use is disallowed unless with the permission of the course staffs.
+Any such use must be appropriately acknowledged and cited.
+It is each student’s responsibility to assess the validity and applicability of any GAI output that is submitted; you bear the final responsibility.
+Violations of this policy will be considered academic misconduct.
+We draw your attention to the fact that different classes at Harvard could implement different AI policies, and it is the student’s responsibility to conform to expectations for each course.
+THere is also [Harvard guidelines for GAI tools](https://provost.harvard.edu/guidelines-using-chatgpt-and-other-generative-ai-tools-harvard).

 ## Diversity and Inclusion
 I would like to create a learning environment in our class that supports a diversity of thoughts, perspectives and experiences, and honors your identities (including race, gender, class, sexuality, socioeconomic status, religion, ability, etc.).
 I (like many people) am still in the process of learning about diverse perspectives and identities.
 If something was said in class (by anyone) that made you feel uncomfortable, please talk to me about it.
 If you feel like your performance in the class is being impacted by your experiences outside of class, please don’t hesitate to come and talk with me.
 As a participant in course discussions, you should also strive to honor the diversity of your classmates.
 (Statement extracted from one by Dr. Monica Linden at Brown University.)

 ## Accommodations for Disabilities
 If you have a health condition that affects your learning or classroom experience, please let me know as soon as possible.
 I will, of course, provide all the accommodations listed in your AEO letter (if you have one), but sometimes we can do even better if a student helps me understand what really matters to them.
 (Statement adapted from one by Prof. Krzysztof Gajos.)